lzrscg/brainstorm/Modular Blockchains/Architecture for modular apps.md

 ### Simplified version
 There is a simple way to think about this, which is likely sufficient in most cases.

-Structure data based on how it appears in the UI, not based on
+Structure data based on how it appears in the UI, not based on what it means.
+In other words, ignore domain knowledge about the data.